 Plans of Management are developed by Council in consultation with the community.
-A Plan of Management describes the features of the community land and outlines how the land may be managed and used, consistent with land categorisations, core objectives and zoning, to provide a transparent and co-ordinated approach to public land management.
+A Plan of Management describes the features of the community land and outlines how Council intends to manage, use or develop the land in the future, thereby providing a transparent and co-ordinated approach to public land management.